Network Abstractions for Characterizing Communication Requirements in Asynchronous Distributed Systems

-Notice that for the purpose of firing rebels, we may restrict the formulas in $\Phi$ to only consider conjunctions of hope chains that do not repeat agents, and only relative to the proposition $START$, which represents that a $START$ event happened.
-We denote $\hat{\mathcal{H}}$ as set of formulas formed by the conjunction of hope chains from $\mathcal{H}$ relative to proposition $START$.

-It follows from the finiteness of $\mathcal{A}$ and $\hat{\mathcal{H}}$ that formula (3) can be rewritten without quantifiers and cardinality checks.
+It follows from the finiteness of $\mathcal{A}$ and $\mathcal{F}$ that \cref{eq:strongvc} can be rewritten without quantifiers and cardinality checks.

-\subsection{Co-Roots}
+\subsection{Co-roots}

-Let $B$ be a set of $f$ agents.
-Recall that a co-root should be a set of $f+1$ agents not in $B$ such that each agent has at least $2f+1$ in neighbors.
+The first condition in \cref{thm:firingrebelsrelay} is the existence of a $2f+1$-co-root of size $f+1$ w.r.t.\ any set $B$ of $f$ agents.
+Recall that this co-root is a set of $f+1$ agents not in $B$, where each agent has at least $2f+1$ in-neighbors.
 Let $C(B)$ be the set of all possible subsets of $\mathcal{A}$ of size $f+1$ that do not intersect $B$.
-Let $S(B,a)$ be the set of all possible subsets of $\mathcal{A}$ of size $2f+1$ that do not intersect $B\cup \{a\}$.
-Let $\Phi$ be a set of $2f+1$ formulas, and $\sigma$ an arbitrary indexing map that assigns to any set of agents $\Delta$ of size $2f+1$ a bijection between such $\Delta$ and $\Phi$.
+Similarly, let $S(B,a)$ be the set of all possible subsets of $\mathcal{A}$ of size $2f+1$ that do not intersect $B\cup \{a\}$.
+Finally, let $\Phi$ be a set of $2f+1$ formulas, and $\sigma$ be an arbitrary indexing map that assigns, to any set of agents $\Delta$ of size $2f+1$, a bijection between $\Delta$ and $\Phi$.
 The following formula expresses that there is a co-root w.r.t $B$ of size at least $f+1$.

-Notice that the formulas from $\Phi$ need not even be hope chains, but we can assume that the only formula that we need to relay directly is the proposition that $START$ occurred.
+Whereas the formulas in $\mathcal{F}$ need not be hope chains, we can safely assume that the again only originate in the atomic proposition that $START$ occurred.